 V Investor risk

 As the award demonstrates, however, it is easier to elucidate a principle than it is to apply it in practice.
 There is no settled view among the valuation community as to how to calculate a country risk premium, let alone how to identify a component of the result that relates to the risk of lawful or unlawful expropriation.
-There was, perhaps for the same reason, no convergence of views between the quantum experts involved in this case.51
+There was, perhaps for the same reason, no convergence of views between the quantum experts involved in this case.55

 one of the basic assumptions of the Claimants' experts, i.e. that “in these proceedings the discount rate must be free of expropriation risk and of the risk of wrongful taxation” must be tempered.
 The Projects were not free of the risk of expropriation, provided it was lawful within the framework of Article 6 of the BIT.

-In all of the cases covered here, the tribunals found that the several piecemeal changes made by Spain prior to the introduction of the new regulatory scheme in June 2014 did not violate the treaty.
+In all the cases covered here, the tribunals found that the several piecemeal changes made by Spain prior to the introduction of the new regulatory scheme in June 2014 did not violate the treaty.
 Their opinions diverged, however, and quite significantly, with respect to the new scheme.

 The twin principles of contributory fault (that a tribunal may take into account the extent to which a claimant's own conduct contributed to its loss) and mitigation (that a claimant has a duty to mitigate that loss) are perhaps the longest standing of the defences against a damages claim, and appear to be the most settled.

 1 Chris Osborne is the managing partner, Dora Grunwald is a partner and Ömer Kama is a consultant at Osborne Partners.
-The authors wish to express their gratitude for the help provided by Ilona Trouyet, Clara Motin and Paola Damé of Dentons in Paris.

-3 Draft articles on Responsibility of States for Internationally Wrongful Acts, with commentaries, ILC, 2001, Article 39.
+3 'Draft articles on Responsibility of States for Internationally Wrongful Acts, with commentaries', International Law Commission (2001), Article 39.

 4 MTD Equity Sdn Bhd and MTD Chile SA v.
-Republic of Chile; ICSID ARB/01/7; Award; 25 May 2004.
+Republic of Chile, ICSID ARB/01/7, Award (25 May 2004).

-5 id., paragraph 167 et seq.
+5 ibid., para.
+167 et seq.

-6 id., paragraph 243.
+6 ibid., para.
+243.

 7 MTD Equity Sdn Bhd and MTD Chile SA v.
-Republic of Chile; Decision on Annulment; 21 March 2007, paragraph 101.
+Republic of Chile (MTD), Decision on Annulment (21 Mar.
+2007), para.
+101.

 9 UAB E energija (Lithuania) v.
-Republic of Latvia; ICSID Case No. ARB/12/33; Decision on Annulment; 8 April 2020
+Republic of Latvia, ICSID Case No. ARB/12/33, Decision on Annulment (8 Apr.
+2020).

-10 id., paragraph 167.
+10 ibid., para.
+167.

-11 id., paragraph 197.
+11 ibid., para.
+197.

-13 id., paragraph 687.
+13 ibid., para.
+687.

 15 All three arbitrations shared the same tribunal members.